kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 This directory contains two controllers:
 - **approval-request-controller**: Runs on the hub cluster to automate approval decisions for staged updates
-- **metric-collector**: Runs on member clusters to collect workload health metrics from Prometheus
+- **metric-collector**: Runs on member clusters to collect and report workload health metrics

 ![Approval Controller and Metric Collector Architecture](./images/approval-controller-metric-collector.png)